1. Home

 Background

 Engaging Networks is committed to protecting donor information and maintaining the highest standards of data security.
-As we continue to grow, processing more and more donations each year, it’s vital for Engaging Networks to take the steps needed to remain compliant with the Payment Card Industry Data Security Standard (PCI DSS).
-As part of this effort, starting in January 2024, we will begin using a third party to tokenize credit card data immediately after it is submitted by donors to your EN-hosted forms on which you accept credit card payments.
+As we have continued to grow, processing more and more donations each year, it has been vital for Engaging Networks to take the steps needed to remain compliant with the Payment Card Industry Data Security Standard (PCI DSS).
+As part of this effort, we now use a third party to tokenize credit card data immediately after it is submitted by donors to your Engaging Networks-hosted forms on which you accept credit card payments.

-We have chosen a respected data security company – Very Good Security (VGS) – as our partner, to significantly enhance the security of credit card transactions made on our clients’ EN-hosted pages.
-With VGS’ involvement, the way in which we transmit and process credit card data will be more secure, reducing the risk that this data can be stolen.
+Working with our respected data security partner– Very Good Security (VGS) – allows us to significantly enhance the security of credit card transactions made on our clients’ Engaging Networks-hosted pages.
+With VGS’ involvement, the way in which we transmit and process credit card data is more secure, reducing the risk that this data can be stolen.

 Tokenization is the process of protecting sensitive data by creating a unique token that represents the data while storing the original data securely in a vault.

-At Engaging Networks, we have always tokenized credit card data to ensure the highest levels of security.
-However, with our new tokenization solution, VGS will collect and tokenize the donor’s credit card data immediately after it is submitted by donors, and then securely save it in a vault.
+On Engaging Networks forms, VGS will collect and tokenize the donor’s credit card data immediately after it is submitted by donors, and then securely save it in a vault.
 By doing this, there is no need for Engaging Networks systems to interact with the card data.

 1) Form Creation — Credit card number and CVV fields

-• Engaging Networks will auto-select the card type (Visa, Mastercard, etc.) and show the credit card logo out-of-the-box, so that no further customization will be needed.
+• Engaging Networks will auto-select the card type (Visa, Mastercard, etc.) and show the credit card logo, so that no further customization will be needed.

 • The CVV field will automatically be limited to either 3-digits or 4-digits, depending on the card type.